-The snatch is athleticism, precision, and timing personified, but the clean & jerk is where the real championships are won.
-Taking the heaviest weight possible from the ground to overhead is one of the most impressive feats in all of strength (just make sure you don’t press out the jerk, okay judges?).
-And while many of history’s biggest snatches have occurred in training environments, with clean & jerks, we’re a little more lucky: most of the heaviest lifts on video occurred during competitions.
+The snatch is athleticism, precision, and timing personified, but the clean & jerk is where the championships are won.
+Taking the heaviest weight possible from the ground to overhead is one of the most impressive feats in all of strength sports.
+And while many of history’s biggest snatches have occurred in training environments, we’re lucky that most of the heaviest lifts on video occurred during competitions.

-That’s at least partially true because the days of Soviet superheavies — who account for most of history’s lifts above 260 kilograms — didn’t include smartphones.
-So while there are still some semi-apocryphal rumors of 1980s lifters going up to 270kg (or higher), what we’ve compiled below is the heaviest collection of clean & jerks ever caught on film.
+That’s at least partially true because the days of Soviet superheavies — who account for many of history’s lifts above 260 kilograms — didn’t include smartphones.
+So while there are still some semi-apocryphal rumors of 1980s lifters going up to 270 kilograms (or higher), what we’ve compiled below is the heaviest collection of clean & jerks ever caught on film.

 Astoundingly, this isn’t even Taranenko’s heaviest competition clean.
 His 267.5kg attempt at the 1988 European Weightlifting Championships in Cardiff, Wales, came up just short when he lost control on the jerk.

-Taranenko actually hit the same weight — 265.5 kilograms — at the Soviet Championships that same year.
+Taranenko hit the same weight — 265.5 kilograms — at the Soviet Championships that same year.
 We’ve combined both his 265.5 clean & jerks into one entry on this list, but technically, Taranenko owns the three heaviest made attempts in weightlifting competition history.